-At Bertoldo, Baker, Carter & Smith, our disability workers’ compensation attorneys in Las Vegas, Nevada understand that combing through the details of your workers’ compensation benefits can be confusing, frustrating, and exhausting after suffering an injury at work.
+At Bertoldo, Baker, Carter, Smith & Cullen, our disability workers’ compensation attorneys in Las Vegas, Nevada understand that combing through the details of your workers’ compensation benefits can be confusing, frustrating, and exhausting after suffering an injury at work.

 What type of disability workers’ compensation are you eligible for?
 Who is going to pay for any additional medical expenses, lost wages, and costs you incur as a result of your injuries?